-Avoidant personality disorder is a type of psychological disorder that is characterized by extreme anxious about being criticized by other people.
+Avoidant personality disorder is a type of psychological disorder that is characterized by extremely anxious about being criticized by other people.
 Thus, people with avoidant personality avoid social interaction.
-If interact with others, they are extremely nervous, and sensitive to negative comments.
+If interacting with others, they are extremely nervous, and sensitive to negative comments.
 During a conversation, they put extra care into their words not to say something that would lead to embarrassment.

 As a result, people with this condition tend to avoid jobs that require interaction with other people.
 They prefer isolated jobs such as freelancer, and or, park rangers.

 People with this personality disorder want to engage romantic relationship.
 However, they feel like being unworthy of such relationship.

 How avoidant personality disorder differs from a social anxiety disorder?

 Both disorders have something in common – the fear of social interaction.
 However, people with avoidant personality disorder have more severe social anxiety.

 The other difference is the way of perceiving relationship.
 People with social anxiety want to engage in a relationship.
 While people with an avoidant personality disorder do not.

 - Reluctant to engage in any kind of relationship

 - Feel inadequate in any given social situation

 - Avoid exploring new activities due to the fear of failure that may lead to ridiculousness